-Now available on Xbox Live Indie Games and Windows Phone 7 is Text Zedventure, a text-only adventure where you must escape a city ravaged by a mysterious infection.
+My first video game is Text Zedventure – released on Xbox 360 (on its Indie Games service) and Windows Phone – a text-only adventure where you must escape a city ravaged by a mysterious infection.

 Explore a deserted residence, train station and shopping centre in three unique chapters with multiple endings.
-Each chapter is designed for replayability, where choices can lead to dramatically different outcomes.
+Chapters are designed for replayability, where choices can lead to dramatically different outcomes.

 Xbox 360 download link: http://marketplace.xbox.com/en-GB/games/media/66acd000-77fe-1000-9115-d802585504e8/

 Windows Phone download link: http://www.windowsphone.com/en-gb/store/app/text-zedventure/a3da6e7b-0132-e011-854c-00237de2db9e

 What critics have had to say about the Xbox 360 version:

 “Matthew Reynolds’ moody little masterpiece is surprisingly pacy for a text game… This is far more gripping than it should be.”
 Official Xbox Magazine UK

 “Short but enviably sharp, with a streamlined interface and evocative visual design… It’s a relic, certainly, but a charming and very literate one.”
 Edge Magazine